-ALSN will offer 2 pre-conference workshops on Thursday morning
+ALSN will offer 2 pre-conference workshops on Saturday morning